Application Instructions

 - Other Information

-- A non-refundable application fee of $125.00 in Canadian funds is required.
-This fee is payable to University of Windsor by American Express, Mastercard, and Visa.
+A non-refundable application fee of $125.00 CAD is required and payable by American Express, Mastercard, or Visa.

-- Applications will not be processed without the application fee.
+Applications will not be processed without payment of the fee.

 Step 2: Academic References

-Your application requires two academic references from qualified scholars who can attest to your potential for doctoral-level study and research.
+Two academic references are required from qualified scholars who can assess your potential for doctoral-level study and research.

-Referees will receive an email from the UWinsite Student Graduate Application System with instructions for completing and submitting their reference reports.
+Referees will receive automated instructions from the UWinsite Student Graduate Application System

 Referees are normally given 21 days to submit their references.
-However, this timeframe does not automatically adjust if you apply close to the October 1 deadline.
+This timeline does not adjust if you apply close to the October 1 deadline.

 All references are confidential and may be verified for authenticity.